AbubakerSaeed/abubakersaeed/README.md

+### 🌇 About

-#### 🌃 I'm a software engineer specializing in accessibility, performance, responsiveness, security, and progressive enhancement using modern workflows and technologies, apart from that I'm very passionate about crafting beautiful interfaces and interactive websites; currently, in the available time, I’m focusing on expanding my knowledge on subjects related to data analytics.
+I'm a software engineer specializing in accessibility, performance, responsiveness, security, and progressive enhancement using modern workflows and technologies, apart from that I'm very passionate about crafting beautiful interfaces and interactive websites; currently, in the available time, I’m focusing on expanding my knowledge on subjects related to data analytics.

+### 🌃 Additional

 - 🌱 Reach out to me at <abubaker.saeed.1996@gmail.com> for:
   - 🚀 Collaboration on a project.